libp2p/specs/webrtc/README.md

 - Would it be more efficient for _B_ to initiate the Noise handshake?
 In other words, who is able to write on an established WebRTC connection first? _A_ or _B_?

-- Instead of exchanging the TLS fingerprints once the Noise handshake finished, could one instead attach the fingerprints to the Noise handshake messages as additional payloads?
-That would reduce the overall connection establishment latency by one round trip.
-Would this schema be secure using the Noise XX handshake pattern?

 - On the server side, can one derive the TLS certificate in a deterministic way based on a node's libp2p private key?
 Benefit would be that a node only needs